OrdinaryMagician/stinger_m/GunLore.md

 members of the Krall Dark Angel clan.

-Primary fire: Releases the currently held crystal, upon contact with any solid object or surface it will explode spectacularly (depends on charge).
+Primary fire: Releases the currently held crystal, upon contact with any solid object or surface it will explode spectacularly depending on its charge.
+Its effects and damage are severely weakened when underwater.

 Secondary fire: Redirects the energy contained within the crystal into an unstable beam of energy that arcs between any living creatures in front of the user.

-Reload: Manually switches between projectile and melee mode.
+Doesn't work underwater.

+Reload: Manually loads/unloads the crystal.
+Useful if you need to go for a swim and don't want to lose that precious charge.

-If no crystal is loaded, both fire modes will be replaced with a stab.
+With no crystal loaded, both fire modes will be replaced with a melee attack.

 ## Flamethrower